UserProjekt/FF_Video_Transcoder/README.md

     pip3 install tqdm

 FFmpeg for transcoding, on macOS, This script uses the 'videotoolbox' for hardware encoding on modern Macs, whether they're Apple Silicon or Intel.
-On Windows, it uses Nvidia's NVENC to do the job.
+On Windows, it uses Nvidia's NVENC for the job.

 MediaInfo is required to get the total number of frames in the video for an accurate progress bar representation.